 The health and safety of our customers and staff is our absolute priority.

 We have introduced additional cleaning measures with an increased focus on cleaning key touch points with antibacterial wipes prior to each service.

 We ask all customers when travelling with us to practice social distancing wherever possible, by maintaining a 1.5m distance between yourself, our staff and other customers.
 This includes limiting non-essential movements throughout the train.

-With the advice from Queensland Health, we have introduced new processes onboard all our services involving blocking seats in each carriage to spread customers out and maintain social distancing.
-Our reservations team are working through contacting all of our customers with existing bookings to make these changes.
+Following the advice from Queensland Health, we have introduced new processes onboard all services including blocking seats in each carriage to space customers out and maintain social distancing.
+Our reservations team is contacting all customers with existing bookings to make these changes.

-We also ask that customers practice good hygiene while onboard your journey, including covering coughs and sneezes and washing hands regularly with soap and water.
+We also ask customers to practice good hygiene while onboard, including covering coughs and sneezes with a tissue or coughing and sneezing into their elbow, and washing hands regularly with soap and water.
 We thank you for your continued patience and support as we work through these challenging times together.

 For further information and updates regarding COVID-19, please visit the Queensland Health website